 If a faculty member becomes unable to attend in-person classes, his or her classes may be taught remotely.
 We will do our best to minimize this disruption.

-Every one of our teachers is engaged in intensive professional development, making a special effort to prepare the most “vigorous and joyful” academic experience anywhere.
+Every one of our teachers is engaged in intensive professional development, making a special effort to create the most “vigorous and joyful” academic experience anywhere.
 Classes include Harkness discussions and enlivening hands-on activities for students in both the live and virtual formats.
 Our technological resources will allow our teachers to engage students who are in the physical classroom while simultaneously connecting them with their classmates a world (or a city) away.

 Hun Zoom webinar on demand